-Your standard of privacy is important to us; we make it a priority.
-Most pharmacy owners don’t want anyone knowing that they are thinking about selling; that’s why we require NDA’s for all interested parties.
-We never share your information with anyone without discussing it with your first.
+Your privacy is important to us; we make it a top priority.
+Most pharmacy owners don’t want anyone knowing that they are thinking about selling their store; that’s why we require NDA’s for all interested parties…no exceptions…every time.
+We never share your information with anyone without discussing it with you first.

 After your free consultation, if you decide to have us sell your Pharmacy, we will assign one of our licensed Pharmacists to be your Project Manager.
 Your Pharmacist Project Manager, along with our skilled support staff, will work with you every step of the way.

-Later on, we will create a detailed Pharmacy Review that includes all the important details about your Pharmacy.
-We only share that review with qualified interested parties who have signed an NDA after being approved by you.
+Next we work with you to create a detailed Pharmacy Review that includes all the important details about your Pharmacy that we will use to attract potential buyers.
+We only share that review with qualified, interested potential buyers who have signed an NDA after being approved by you.

-*Our database of pre-qualified and screened buyers helps us to find you the perfect buyer quickly and discreetly.
+Our extensive database of pre-qualified and screened buyers helps us find you the perfect buyer quickly and discreetly.

-For more details or questions about our selling process, please reach us by phone, email, or by filling out our online contact form.
+For more details or information about our selling process, please reach us by phone at 800-338-3688, email John Watkins at email@example.com, or by filling out our online contact form.

 PRS is a Different Kind of Broker…

-PRS is the ONLY Pharmacy ownership and brokerage consultant endorsed by NCPA, the Federation of Pharmacy Networks and over twenty Buying Groups representing more than 15,000 independent Pharmacies.
+PRS is the ONLY Pharmacy ownership and brokerage consultant recommended by NCPA, the Federation of Pharmacy Networks and over twenty Buying Groups representing more than 15,000 independent Pharmacies.

-To date, PRS has sold, transferred, or opened over 500 independent Pharmacies and we have worked in all 50 states.
+To date, PRS has sold, transferred, or opened hundreds of independent Pharmacies and we have worked in all 50 states.
 We are fully insured, licensed and accredited.

-Don’t just take our word for it, listen to one of our hundreds of happy clients…
+Don’t just take our word for it, listen to one of our happy clients…

 Here are some of our most Frequently Asked Questions by Pharmacy owners thinking about selling a Pharmacy: